yangsen-dotcom/Resale-DataSg/README.md

 - **No auth.** The data is public and read-only from the user's perspective; the one write-ish endpoint (`/api/admin/ingest`) has no auth in front of it, which would need addressing before this went anywhere near the public internet.
-- **Insights endpoints accept a single `town`/`flatType` filter**, not the same multi-select lists the transaction listing supports — the frontend's Insights page reuses the same filter panel for a consistent UI but only sends the first selected value of each to those endpoints.
+- **Some early Insights endpoints are no longer called by the frontend.**
+  `/api/insights/summary`, `/api/insights/price-trend`, and
+  `/api/insights/by-flat-type` predate the current Insights page design (a left-nav across Towns/Flat Types/Remain Lease/Area, each rendered as its own chart) and accept a single `town`/`flatType` filter rather than the multi-select lists the transaction listing supports.
+Kept rather than deleted — they're still correct, tested, general-purpose aggregate endpoints, just not wired into the current UI.
 - **Local dev Postgres credentials are intentionally simple** (`resale_datasg` / `resale_datasg`) — fine for a local `docker-compose`, not meant to represent a real secret; Terraform generates a real random password for RDS instead.